NEW - Right Help Right Time Levels of Need

 - Contact MASH (01432) 260800 if the child is a child in need or at risk of significant harm

 There is a resolution of professional differences policy available which should be followed in the event of differing professional opinions or differences as to how best to respond to the needs of the child.

 Right Help Right Time launch event

 A launch event to introduce the Right Help Right Time guidance was held virtually over WebEx on 02/12/2020.
 The two hour session was our biggest virtual event so far with over 220 professionals in attendance.
-We have recorded the session for anyone that was not able to attend, or had internet connection difficulties.
-The video will be available to view on YouTube until January 2021
+We recorded the session and it is available to view on our YouTube channel.

 Additional information which will help you understand how to undertake your safeguarding responsibilities is available at:

-- The NSPCC's Child Abuse and Neglect section of their website which includes pages on all types of abuse.
+- The NSPCC's 'What is Child Abuse' section of their website which includes pages on all types of abuse.

 - Working Together to Safeguard Children which outlines how professionals in each organisation working with children and young people have a statutory role in safeguarding them.